grandview overlook

 The Castle Rock Loop Trail is a short hike that takes you through towering rock walls and coal seams.
 The hike is 1.1 miles with 173 feet of elevation gain.

 This trail starts near the Grandview Overlook and ends where it intersects the Grandview Rim Trail.
-There isn’t much elevation gain, but the trail can be rocky and steep in some places, so make sure you wear proper hiking shoes!
+There isn’t much elevation gain, but the trail is pretty rocky, so make sure you wear proper hiking shoes and watch your footing.

-You’ll hike to some really cool sandstone cliffs and then loop around through the woods with some viewpoints of the gorge.
+You’ll hike along some really cool sandstone cliffs until you get to an exposed coal seam and then loop around through the woods with some viewpoints of the gorge.

 7. Nuttallburg Mine Trails

-The Nuttallburg Mine Trails were one of our favorite hikes in West Virginia!
+The Nuttallburg Mine Trails were one of the most unique hikes we did in New River Gorge National Park.

-The trails will take you from the top of the gorge down (start at the Nuttall Trailhead) to an old coal mine, and then down to the abandoned village of Nuttallburg.
+These set of trails will take you from the top of the gorge down to the old Nuttallburg Coal Mine, and then further down to the abandoned village of Nuttallburg.
 You can either turn around at the coal mine, or keep hiking down into the gorge to explore Nuttallburg.

 The NPS has each section marked as a different trail, but they all connect and you can do it as one out-and-back hike.
 Hiking this entire trail gave us a serious glimpse at what it would have been like to be a coal miner back in the day.
 I can’t imagine having to do that climb up to the coal mine every day for work!

-This is an overall pretty strenuous hike (5 miles total and just over 1000 feet of elevation gain), so bring plenty of water and food.
+This is an overall pretty strenuous hike if you do the entire trail system (5 miles total and just over 1000 feet of elevation gain), so bring plenty of water and food.
 This hike took us about 3 hours from start to finish.

 This trail was totally empty when we did it on a weekday in September.
 It’s one of the least-popular trails, I assume due to the difficulty and availability of easier trails.
 But being able to explore this much of West Virginia’s history without any crowds was really really cool.